sdimakis/moral-psych-sp2022/content/syllabus.md

 |:-:|
 </div>

-There is no assigned textbook for this course. <u>All readings will be posted on Canvas at the beginning of the course.</u> You can also access them through the course website.
+There is no assigned textbook for this course. <b>All readings will be posted on Canvas at the beginning of the course.</b> You can also access them through the course website.
 Occasionally the readings will be supplemented with short videos.
-Readings should be completed before the class date indicated on the schedule. <u>Please devote at least 3 hours every week to reading the assigned articles and an extra hour if you plan to write a reflection.</u> You may want to read the shorter articles twice.
+Readings should be completed before the class date indicated on the schedule. <b>Please devote at least 3 hours every week to reading the assigned articles and an extra hour if you plan to write a reflection.</b> You may want to read the shorter articles twice.
 It helps to block off time in your schedule dedicated to reading.
 Like any new skill, reading psychology articles is a difficult but rewarding experience that takes a lot of effort and practice to master!
 Here are some tips for reading scientific articles that will help you learn how to find and remember the most important information: https://tinyurl.com/yvrmzzzf

 <div class="heatMap">